McLeodMoores/xl4j/README.md

 =============================

 # Introduction
-xl4j is a combined Java and native code library that allows developers to build native-quality Excel Add-ins requiring only standard Java tooling (Maven + JDK).
-It supports standard Excel types (numbers, stings, dates, booleans, etc) but also Java objects in the form of object handles.
+XL4J is a Java and native code library that allows you to build native-quality Excel Add-ins using only standard Java tooling (Maven + JDK).
+It lets you write might performance custom Excel functions and commands for end users, but also to work as a dynamic rapid application development tool in it's own right.

+In addition to supporting the standard Excel types (numbers, stings, dates, booleans, etc) it also supports Java objects in the form of object handles.
 This means you can store any complex object in a single Excel sheet cell, allowing much more complex applications.
-A background garbage collector prevents discarded and overwritten objects from hanging around.
+A background incremental garbage collector prevents discarded and overwritten objects from hanging around.

 # Objectives
  - Make no comprimises
    - allowing developers to access any functionality they would be able to through a pure native XLL project written in C++.
+This means you don't have to choose between convenience and power.
  - Make it easy
-   - hugely increase productivity and reduced development cycles by making it really easy to expose data to users without complex and inflexible UI engineering.
-Put your data where you users are using it.
+   - Put your data where you users are using it and hugely increase productivity and reduce development cycles by making it really easy to expose data to users without complex and inflexible UI engineering.
-   - super easy to start development - just annotate a method with @XLFunction and watch xl4j do the rest.
+   - super easy to start development - just annotate a method with @XLFunction and watch XL4J do the rest.
    - super easy deployment - just create a Maven project, include a dependency and maven assembly file and build the Add-in directory or deploy to a maven repository.
  - Production-grade